ipyton/vydeos_backend/README.md

 Authentication and authorization can be done once using the fundamental abilities provided by this platform.
 Social media function is also under work.

+future works todo:
+figure out what kind of entity is needed among the account and the friend entity. friend entity is used to showed publicly. account entity is used to configure self settings.